Dreamlogic22/TherapyWeeklyRewards/README.md

 **Version 1.1**

 Therapy Weekly Rewards is a data broker that lets you track your weekly progress towards Great Vault rewards and Catalyst charges.
-You can use it with any sort of Data Broker display (Titan Panel, Chocolate Bar, ElvUI, &c.) or the default Addon Compartment.
+You can use it with any sort of Data Broker display (Titan Panel, Chocolate Bar, ElvUI, &c).

 Here's how it looks as an ElvUI DataText: